DavidIzhaki/PhotoTube-Web/README.md

 ### Note

 Phottubee_Web is the frontend component of the Phottubee social media platform.
-To take advantage of all its features, such as video posting, commenting, and profile management, the backend server (Phottubee_Server) needs to be running.
+To take advantage of all its features, such as video posting, commenting, and profile management, the backend server (PhotoTube-Server) needs to be running with the TCP server (PhotoTube-TCP-Server)

-For more information on setting up and running the backend, refer to the Phottubee_Server README at [https://github.com/DavidIzhaki/Phottubee-Server](https://github.com/DavidIzhaki/Phottubee-Server).
+For more information on setting up and running the backend, refer to the PhotoTube-Server README at https://github.com/DavidIzhaki/PhotoTube-Server and PhotoTube-TCP-Server README at [https://github.com/DavidIzhaki/PhotoTube-TCP-Server](https://github.com/DavidIzhaki/PhotoTube-TCP-Server)